gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I have always tried to live fully in whatever moment I am in.
-That is how my grandmother raised me.
+That is how my grandmother raised me!

+For the MRI, they gave me an appointment for two weeks later.
+I cannot explain how vulnerable you feel being far away from home when you are having such health problems.

 I was not going to sit at home for two weeks feeling sorry for myself.

-The week after the appointment, we bought tickets to New York.
+The week after the eye appointment,
+We bought tickets to New York.
 We flew there.
 We strolled the city, ate incredible east coast cuisine, visited every bookstore I loved spent hours in museums in front of paintings I love.